May 6-8, 2025

 Root Cause Analysis and Rapid Response Team Operations

-Food safety incidents including foodborne outbreak investigations require close coordination at the federal, state, and local levels and an interdisciplinary response from environmental health, epidemiology, laboratory and industry officials.
+Food Safety incidents including foodborne outbreak investigations require close coordination at the Federal, State, and Local level and require an interdisciplinary response from Environmental Health, Epidemiology, Laboratory and Industry Officials.
 The Rapid Response Team (RRT) Cooperative Agreement Program has facilitated this collaboration.
 This presentation will describe the RRT program and concept and will provide examples of RRT operations in the investigations of food safety incidents.

 European Hygienic Engineering Design Group (EHEDG) Update